 The emphasis here is astro-archeology to explain our understanding of our past and present in the hope of identifying out future.
 This will include activities on the Earth, Moon and Mars.
 In addition to this, we will also include previous subjects such as: Warp Drive, confirmation of the Higgs-Boson particle, progress with nuclear hybrid reactors and other developments.
 STAIF II proposes to look at these scientific subjects with some interesting variations.
-For example, the NASA/DARPA conference focused upon developing a warp drive and other research.
+For example, the NASA Eaglewood is focusing upon developing a warp drive and other research.
 This advanced research should be supported by the aerospace community and look into the possibility of making a warp drive within the century.
-We are also interested in defining the value of the Higgs-Boson particle with reference to energy, communication or use in propulsion.
+We are also interested in defining the value of the Higgs-Boson particle with reference to energy, communication or use in space propulsion.
 STAIF II is always interested in new presentations regarding gravitation and energy generation strategies.
 New cosmological discoveries are also of interest.

 Conference A: Astro-archeology